theGreatWhiteShark/climex/README.md

 When using this package in your own analysis, keep in mind that its functions expect your time series to be of class [xts](https://cran.r-project.org/web/packages/xts/index.html) and not numeric!

+### Why is this not on [CRAN](https://cran.r-project.org/)?

+The CRAN project has some special requirements a package has to fulfill to be hosted on their web page.
+One of those is for the package to complete the R package check without raising a single warning.
+Unfortunately I don't see a way right now to rewrite the function _climex::climex_ in such a way it fulfills this requirement and I most certainly don't want to drop it.
+CRAN is just not meant to host a variety of more complex shiny apps yet. ;)
 ---

 ### License